-Join Elisabeth Robson for an in-depth discussion in this video Looking at what we've done and where to go from here, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video Looking at what we've done and where to go from here, part of Programming Foundations: Design Patterns.

 Well, at this point we've reached the end of our design patterns journey for this course.
 We've actually covered an impressive number of patterns including strategy, which is a pattern for changing the behavior of an object.
 Observer, which gives us a way to allow objects to communicate in a loosely coupled manner.
 Decorator, which allows us to build up behavior through composition.
 Singleton, which ensures only one copy of an object exists.
 State, which changes behavior based on a set of state objects and transitions.
 Iterator, which encapsulates iteration.